 - Eye Injuries: Eye injuries due to accidents or not wearing protective eyewear can cause vision loss or blindness.

 - Hearing Loss: Construction sites are filled with loud machinery and power tools.
 Without the appropriate measures, construction workers can suffer permanent hearing loss.

-- Loss of Limb: Construction accidents involving unguarded saws or saws with defective guards or crush injuries from heavy materials can also lead to serious damage to the hands, arms, feet, or legs that can only be treated with amputation.
+- Loss of Limb: Construction accidents involving unguarded saws, saws with defective guards, or crush injuries from heavy materials can also lead to serious damage to the hands, arms, feet, or legs that can only be treated with amputation.

 - Spinal Injuries: Falls, slips, or vehicle accidents can cause spinal injuries.
 In their worst forms, spinal injuries can lead to permanent paralysis.

 - Repetitive Injuries: These injuries are gradually caused by repetitive motions rather than a sudden accident, but they can still affect a person's ability to work.

 - Respiratory Injuries: Construction workers are constantly exposed to dust and other harmful agents that can make it difficult to breathe or cause respiratory diseases.

 - Traumatic Brain Injuries: Workers who fall or are struck by large objects can suffer traumatic brain injury (TBI).
 A head injury can have long-lasting consequences, affecting your memory, mood, and behavior for years to come.